tzhekenov/coo_and_abandonment_detection/README.md

     --verbose
  ```

-### A.1 Main Pipeline for Detection and Tracking with Re-Identification

-This script initiates the detection, tracking, and re-identification of objects (persons, suitcases, backpacks, handbags) within a video sequence using specified models.

-**Command**:

 ### A.2 Main Pipeline for Evaluating models
-Purpose: This script provides MOTA and IDF1 metrics for tracking problems
+Purpose: Custom made scrip provides MOTA and IDF1 metrics for tracking problems
 **Command**:
 ```bash
 python tracking/eval.py
  ```

-Purpose: This is an alternative script which evaluates the detection, tracking, and re-identification of objects
+Purpose: This is an alternative script which can help evalute different MOT benchmarks.
-Methods for validating the model performance were taken from the BoxMot repository (Broström, 2023):
+Methods for validating the model performance here are taken from the BoxMot repository (Broström, 2023):

 **Command**:
 ```bash